Nun komm, der Heiden Heiland, BWV 62: 3

 A secco recitative for bass expresses: "So geht aus Gottes Herrlichkeit und Thron sein eingeborner Sohn" (Thus from God's glory and throne goes forth his only-begotten Son).

 4

 In great contrast to the first aria, the second one, for bass, is focused on fight: "Streite, siege, starker Held!"
 (Struggle, conquer, powerful hero!)
 The aspect was introduced by the librettist, who transformed Luther's address of Jesus as "equal to the Father" into calling a strong hero.

 Schulze regarded elements of "rolling passages" in the voice and fanfare-like instrumental unison passages as typical for the era's "arias with heroic gesture".
-Dürr described the motifs in the continuo as militant and tumultous.
+Dürr described the motifs in the continuo as militant and tumultuous.
 In a later version the voice is doubled by the upper strings.
 Gardiner regarded the aria's "pompous, combative character" as a sketch for the bass aria "Großer Herr und starker König" from Part I of Bach's 1734 Christmas Oratorio.